GraceAHall/janis-translate-examples/galaxy/workflows/rnaseq_reads_to_counts/tutorial.md

 We see that the input `.fastq` and the `.ht2` hisat2 index files have now been staged correctly.<br>
 That said, we didn't produce any output files.

-By viewing `.command.out`, we can see that the read alignments appear in stdout, rather than having been redirected to a file. <br>
+By viewing `.command.out`, we can see that the read alignments appear in stdout, rather than having been redirected to a file.<br>
-In addition, the alignments are in SAM format, but the downstream tools take a sorted, indexed BAM file as input.
+The alignments are in SAM format, but the downstream tools take a sorted BAM file, with some of them additionally requiring a BAM index.
+We will use some `samtools` commands in the `HISAT2` script section to generate the sorted indexed BAM.

 <br>